neosaurrrus/blog-entries/32 - How to solve problems.md

-We have all been stuck on things.
-Let's think about how to think about things
+This post is all about how I tackle a coding algorithms, lets say for a coding challenge or interview.
+How I think might be brilliant for you, it might just make you angry.
+Who knows, but we know we can always rely on the Internet to offer constructive feedback and support!

 # What is an algorithm

 A set of steps to accomplish a certain task.
-A process map for code.

-Most things in code involves algorithms.

-How do you figure out what to do?
+A process map for code a business analyst would say.
+Most things in code involves algorithms so how do you figure out what to do?

 Some people are better at solving problems than others but everyone can learn.